bubablue/next-affected/README.md

 ### Steps:

 1. **Build Dependency Graph**: Uses [madge](https://github.com/pahen/madge) to build the dependency graph of your project.
 2. **Determine Changed Files**: If using Git comparison mode (`--base`), it determines the list of changed files between the two commits or branches.
+If `--uncommitted` is specified, it also includes uncommitted changes and untracked files.
 3. **Traverse Dependencies**: For each changed file or specified component, it traverses the dependency graph to find all dependent modules, up to the specified depth.
 4. **Identify Affected Pages**: Filters the dependent modules to identify which are Next.js pages based on the configured `pagesDirectories`.